 The Route To The Liberation and Empowerment of the American People:

-An Article 5 Constitutional Convention to Alter and Reform the U.S. Government
+An Article 5 Constitutional Convention to Alter, Revise, Update and Improve the U.S. Constitution,

 As is stated in the article on The 21st Century Declaration of Independence, convening and completing an Article 5 of the U.S. Constitution to alter, reform, update and improve the U.S. Constitution will be very difficult.
 However, all the best things are difficult to achieve and create, and doing this is the best way to liberate and empower ourselves in a legal, peaceful manner.

 Article 5 stipulates that new amendments to the U.S. Constitution may be proposed either by two-thirds of both houses of Congress, or by a national convention assembled at the request of the legislatures of at least two-thirds of the states.
 The amendments adopted by the Convention must then be ratified either by approval of the legislatures of three-fourths of the states, or by ratifying conventions held in three-fourths of the states.
 Congress has discretion as to which method of ratification should be used.

 The U.S. Congress, as it is, would surely not propose a Constitutional Convention or new amendments to the Constitution, since the status quo provides them with great comfort and reward even when they are in the minority party..
 Therefore, the best way for the citizens to begin the process of making it happen would be to begin with public demonstrations, rallies, and other mobilization and public awareness efforts that would gain the attention of the news media, thus drawing the attention of state legislators.